BOOK YOUR WORKSHOP TODAY

 All posts published here are presented as casual conversation pieces to provoke thought in some direction or another, they do not necessarily represent fixed opinions of the Inner Council, as our work exists beyond the spectrum of bound statement and singular clause.

-A simple search online today and you can gain access quite easily to the perennial theory of the single consciousness or one of its many forms.
-This one energy, the universe, an all-encompassing omnipresence.
-Whatever the term used, it is a radical shift in considering the relationship of oneself within reality.
 Some people may have direct experience of the phenomenon through serious spiritual practices, unexplained physical events, mind altering medicines or by simply sitting under a tree and finding a deep sense of connection at the ripe time.
 These different approaches appear to create the correct circumstances in which one feels Indra’s net¹ of interconnected oneness.
 I have been continually surprised throughout my life in discussing this concept with persons who I would never have guessed held this, or very similar concepts close to their hearts.
 A single consciousness divided between us all.

 Introduce a 3rd fraction into the mix and the dynamics begin to change.
 This is often depicted in the Greek myths through a third character, this can be a human or non-human companion, the arrival of a child, or a wandering stranger.
 Almost always what pursues is a mirror between suspicion and deception; a lack of candour within the group, a mistrust based around the cheese in the fridge dynamic.